vinayaksodar/web_dev/concepts/cookies.md

 ✅ **Never trust user input—sanitize & escape before displaying it.**
 ✅ **Use HTTP-only cookies, CSP, and input validation for protection.**

-Would you like a **real-world example in React or Next.js** to prevent XSS? 🚀

 ### **🔹 If `SameSite=None` is Required, How is CSRF Prevented?**

 When **frontend & backend are hosted separately**, we **cannot** use `SameSite=Strict` to prevent **Cross-Site Request Forgery (CSRF)** attacks.
 Instead, we use **other security measures**.